 Dexterra is a large multi-national janitorial contractor that cleans millions of square feet across British Columbia.

-This is why Dexterra workers across BC are organizing with SEIU.
-Whether your worksite is under threat of a contract flip or you simply want to have a collective voice to fight for better wages and benefits, now is the time to win a union at your workplace and we can help get you there!
+Whether your worksite is under threat of a contract flip or you and your co-workers are ready to win a collective voice to fight for better wages and benefits, now is the time to win a union at your workplace and we can help you get there!

 How do successorship rights protect unionized contracted janitors from contract flips?